Adai

 Gingelly Oil

-Grind the soaked Rice and Dhal into a smooth paste along with Fennel seeds and a small piece of Ginger.
+Grind the soaked Rice and Dhal into a smooth paste with Fennel seeds and a small piece of Ginger.

 Heat a Dosa Tawa over medium heat and grease it with Oil.
 Pour a large ladle of batter onto the tawa and spread it evenly.
 Drizzle Gingelly Oil around the edges of the Adai.
 Flip it and cook the other side as well.